Manage & Deploy Applications

 Create a Dockerfile

-Create a file named Dockerfile.
+Create a file named Dockerfile in your project directory.
 Example for testing:

 Dockerfiledockerfile